-After studying it and google its working I found its basically a file called api.jsca located at the root folder for each SDK Titanium version (which is the opensource one).
-After reading about it on its blog, i found that they actually promote developers to use it.
+After studying it and google its working I found its basically a file called api.jsca located at the root folder for each SDK Titanium version (which is the opensource version).
+After reading about it on its blog, I found that they actually promote developers to use it.

-The file api.jsca consist of all the information Appcelerator uses to document their APIs, so the file is huge (over 36 MB of json data).
-Parsing this file in realtime consumes too much memory, so i google if someone had the same issue, and found a github user called yomybaby that had an autocomplete (based on api.jsca) for the Atom.io editor.
+The file “api.jsca” consist of all the information Appcelerator uses to document their APIs, so the file is huge (over 36 MB of JSON data).
+Parsing this file in realtime consumes too much memory, so i googled if someone had the same issue, and found a github user called yomybaby that had an autocomplete (based on api.jsca) for the Atom.io editor.
 I found I could use that same structure and translated its functionality into Coldfusion (Creador OPEN is made in Coldfusion, so the performance is better in its native language).
-This leaves me with a file ti-completions.json (yomybaby had it as js module file, i preferred it as json) of about 1 MB instead of 36 MB.
+This leaves me with a file ti-completions.json (yomybaby had it as js module file, i preferred it as JSON) of about 1 MB instead of 36 MB.

 Put simply i now had a file which had all the properties of the current SDK, their possible values, the xml tags (which are the views) and their corresponding proxy objects (because if you use a view as a script we must use its full proxy name with a ‘create’ prefix).